 OK, so I have a confession.
-I am a perfectionist.
-When I say that, I don’t just mean that I expect a lot of myself or I am very well organised or that I just work hard.
-I mean, I take hours and hours over things that should take me 20 minutes.
-I over-prepare and try to cover myself for every single eventuality.
-I can’t do anything without thoroughly preparing myself first.
-A lot of the time I will put things off because I am terrified of making a mistake and somehow getting it wrong.
+I used to be a perfectionist.
+When I say that, I don’t just mean that I expected a lot of myself or I was very well organised or that I just worked hard.
+I mean, I would take hours and hours over things that should have taken me 20 minutes.
+I over-prepared and tried to cover myself for every single eventuality.
+I couldn't do anything without thoroughly preparing myself first.
+A lot of the time I would put things off because I was terrified of making a mistake and somehow getting it wrong.

 Can you relate to any of this?
-If so, you might be a perfectionist, too.
+If so, you might be a perfectionist.